dsgissin/DiscriminativeActiveLearning/_posts/2018-07-05-Experiments.markdown

 {% include image.html path="Experiments/results_mnist_all.png" %}

-Interestingly, we see that the adversarial approach is on par with the uncertainty-based approach.
-A possible explanation for this (which we'll see more evidence for later) is that **the adversarial approach is in general very similar to the uncertainty-based methods**.
-We saw that in the linear case the margin-based methods are the same as the uncertainty ones, and the adversarial approach is a margin based approach...
+Interestingly, we see that the adversarial approach is on par with the uncertainty-based approach after a few iterations.
+A possible explanation for this (which we'll see more evidence for later) is that **the adversarial approach behaves similarly to the uncertainty-based methods**.
+We saw that in the linear case the margin-based methods are the same as the uncertainty ones, and the adversarial approach is a margin based approach, so maybe this extends to neural networks...

 While the adversarial and uncertainty methods look similar, we see that the core set approach is different from them (and a bit worse on MNIST).
 This can possibly be attributed to the small batch size, since the core set approach is designed for large batch sizes to take advantage of having a batch that is as diverse as possible.